-- 5.11.1 This structure was located on a knoll on the edge of the township, across the Inveraray Campbeltown road.
-The structure appears to have originally been similar to barn N, being located on a knoll, ideal for winnowing, and was probably associated with longhouse W. - 5.11.2 The barn appears to have originally had a hipped roof, the northern gable being built later with an aperture, presumably a pitching hole that served a half-loft which has subsequently been removed.
+5.18.1 This north / south aligned structure was located on a knoll on the edge of the Township, across the Inveraray - Campbeltown road from the other buildings of the settlement.
+The structure appears to have originally been similar to barn N, being located on a knoll, ideal for winnowing, and was probably associated with longhouse W. The present Inverarary-Campbeltown road post dates the settlement of Auchindrain and before its insertion Building X would have clearly been related to the other buildings.

+5.18.2 The barn appears to have originally had a hipped roof, the northern gable being built later with an aperture, presumably a pitching hole that served a half-loft, which has subsequently been removed.
 The tin gable at the southern end is most probably contemporary with the relatively early tin roof.
-The winnowing door in the western elevation was blocked, presumably when the township shrank in population and the building went out of use as a barn, and thereafter became a storage shed.
+The winnowing door in the western elevation was blocked, presumably when the Township shrank in population and the building went out of use as a barn, and thereafter became a storage shed.

-5.12 CONCLUSION
+6. CONCLUSION